Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: Magnetization

-We present the magnetizations (i.e., the spin densities) in dimensionless units, omitting the factor $g\mu^{}_{\rm B}/2$, where $g=0.45$ as measured for conduction electrons in GaAs \cite{Zawadzki2008}, and $\mu^{}_{\rm B}=e\hbar/(2m)$.
+We present the magnetizations in dimensionless units, omitting the factor $g\mu^{}_{\rm B}/2$, where $g$ is the electron spin $g$-factor.

-The derivation of the spin densities generated on the dot and in the leads is detailed in Appendix \ref{App}.
-For low enough AC frequencies, smaller than the width of the Breit-Wigner resonance formed on the dot ($\Omega<\Gamma$), the spin density induced on the dot is
+The derivation of the magnetization generated on the dot and in the leads is detailed in Appendix \ref{App}.
+For low enough AC frequencies, smaller than the width of the Breit-Wigner resonance formed on the dot ($\Omega<\Gamma$), the magnetization induced on the dot is

 Here,